Eleventh Season: A New Decade

-April 30 will see the spectacular conclusion of our ninth season.
-Friends Will Be Friends brings to Reno a remarkable group of musicians: pianist Gloria Chien, violinists Kristin Lee and Sean Lee and composer Patrick Castillo, giving the world premiere of a new work on our stage.
+We open our season on October 21 with Friends Will Be Friends, a program which brings to Reno a remarkable group of musicians: pianist Gloria Chien, violinists Kristin Lee and Sean Lee, and composer Patrick Castillo, giving the world premiere of a new work on our stage.
 Together with Apex Directors Hyeyeon Park and Dmitri Atapine, this group met over the last decade at Music@Menlo, one of the world’s leading chamber music festivals.
 Inspired by this formative time in their careers, making music together and forging life-long friendships, these musicians have also started a multitude of projects and series across the United States.
-Apex Concerts was born of our shared belief that chamber music is an all-encompassing art that must be nourished, championed and shared with the widest audience.
-It will be a privilege to perform and introduce our tenth season in the company of some of the people who inspired the first!

 - Dmitri Atapine & Hyeyeon Park, Artistic Directors